MediaMath/t1-php/README.md

 Apart from initialising the authenticator, the steps for getting a response from the API are the same, whether using OAuth or cookie authentication.
 In this example we use cookie authentication with a session_id supplied by T1.

-Depending on which T1 API you wish to call, either the Management API or the Reporting API, you will need to include the respective namespaces.

 ```php
 use Mediamath\TerminalOneAPI\Auth\AdamaCookieAuth;
 use Mediamath\TerminalOneAPI\ApiClient;